gmc-code/PC-microbit-micropython/docs/lessons/Scroll_text.rst

 .. admonition:: Tasks

     #.
-Write code to scroll info about the number of people in your family.
+Write code, using the delay parameter, to scroll info about the number of people in your family.
     #.
-Write code to scroll info about the number of rooms in your house.
+Write code, using the delay parameter, to scroll info about the number of rooms in your house.
     #.
-Write code to scroll info about the yout favourite phone app or electronic game.
+Write code, using the delay parameter, to scroll info about the yout favourite phone app or electronic game.

 ----